 When we purchased the facilities located in Danbury, Connecticut, there was a soil cleanup plan in process.
 As part of the purchase, we obtained an indemnification from the seller related to the remediation of the soil for all known environmental conditions that existed at the time the seller acquired the property.
 The seller is, in turn, indemnified for these known environmental conditions by the previous owner.
-We also received an indemnification from the seller for environmental conditions created during its ownership of the property and for environmental problems unknown at the time that the seller acquired the property.
+We also received an indemnification from the seller acquired the property.
 These latter indemnities are limited to the purchase price that we paid for the Danbury facilities.
 We estimate the cost to complete the soil cleanup plan is \$500,000 to \$1,500,000 over the next 18 to 24 months.
 In the event that any cleanup costs are imposed on us and we are unable to collect the full amount of these costs and expenses from the seller or the party responsible for the contamination, we may be required to pay these costs and our business and results of operations may be harmed.